Everything you Need to Know: Business Taxes, Credits and Costs in the Netherlands

 - the small business profit exemption;

 - the investment tax credit

 - deduction for a fiscal partner working in the business

 The above-mentioned may only be deducted if the entrepreneur works at least 1225 hours per annum for the business.
 Officially these hours will have to be registered and logged.
-The 1225 hour criterium also includes time spent working for clients, travelling, administrative activities, meetings, promotional activities etc. Note that the 1225-hour criterium is fixed and does not change irrespective of whether a business starts in January or September within a given year.
+The 1225 hour criteria also includes time spent working for clients, traveling, administrative activities, meetings, promotional activities etc. Note that the 1225-hour criteria is fixed and does not change irrespective of whether a business starts in January or September within a given year.